 B: General Non-Fiction reading... also including some with educational merit

 As with the previous section, these are good books to read, first.
 But, also, teachers might useful material in some of these.
 Most are worth giving to the kids to read in full, or, if time is short maybe just the indicated sections will have to do.

 La Doctora, by Linnea J. Smith.
 Autobiography of a lady who gave up life in the US to bring medical care to the people of one tiny stretch of the Amazon... and to follow her love of the jungle.
 Wonderfully clear, unsentimental, readable writing style.
-Visit for details of obtaining the book.
+Available from Amazon.
 (Or just buy from usual sources...
 ISBN 0-8166-4249-4) Visit other parts of the site while you're there.
 A tax deductible charity for US tax payers.
-I've met the lady, and she is genuine.
+I've met the lady, and she is the real deal.

 Soul of a New Machine Tracey Kidder

 The Right Stuff (The film skipped a bunch of good stuff.
 In the film, the old drunk in the bar who says to the young hotshots 'Wanna whiskey?' is the real Chuck Yaeger, who is a major focus of the book.)